charithkuruppu/CHM_6461_Final_Project/README.md

-# Week 1 — 2D Lattice Polymer Representation (SAW/HP Project)
+# 2D Lattice Polymer Representation (SAW/HP Project)

 ## What this code does
 - Represents a polymer chain on a **2D square lattice** as a list of coordinates `(x, y)`.